Image quality

 Higher resolution means better map reconstruction

 When using a drone with a lower resolution sensor, it happens very often that map generation fails.
-The high resolution and low distorion lens of the the Sony RX1R II camera allow much more reliable reconstruction of orthomosaic maps and 3D models.
+The high resolution and low distorion lens of the the Sony RX1R II and RGB61 sensor allow much more reliable reconstruction of orthomosaic maps and 3D models.
 This level of detail proves especially valuable in cases of grass fields, sand, forests or similar homogeneous patterns.

 - More accurate distance measurements